suejohnmo/Akan-Names/README.md

 Day of birth -The day of the week that the user was born ``eg Tuesday`` Akan name  -The corresponding Akan name for the user  based on the gender ``eg Abenaa`` (Akan female name born on Tuesday``)

 # Technologies used.
 * Html5
-* Css
+* CSS
-* Javascript
+* JavaScript
 * Bootstrap

 # Contact information.
-For any inmprovements on this site, contact me on suejohnmo@gmail.com thank you.
+For any improvements on this site, contact me on suejohnmo@gmail.com thank you.

 #License and Copyright information.